VictorMello1993/NLW-5/README-ENUS.md

 <p>App built to enhance back-end skills with Node.js taught at NLW (Next Level Week) season 5, promoted by <a href="https://rocketseat.com.br/">Rocketseat</a>.
 It's about a simple chat, but involves muti users in the same application.
 The project aims to study WebSocket protocol.</p>

 <h2>:books: What is WebSocket?</h2>
 <p>Is a data communication protocol that allows communication between two or more entities, bidirectional, and in real time.
-It's the most indicated to applications that demands high performance, with the shortest response time possible.
-It's an alternative to use of the simple HTTP protocol, that however much it is used in most applications, it is not indicated to real time applications, because the communication is synchronous, where the client must necessarily wait a response by the server, which makes the application quite costly, with less performance.
+It's the most indicated for applications that demands high performance, with the shortest response time possible.
+It's an alternative to the use of the simple HTTP protocol, that however much it is used in most applications, it is not indicated for in real time applications, because the communication is synchronous, where the client must necessarily wait a response by the server, which makes the application quite costly, with less performance.
 In instant messaging applications like Whatsapp, Discord, Microsoft Team, among others, the communication is asynchronous, where the client does not necessarily need to wait the server response to keep sending messages.
 He can even send multiple messages without even receiving any response from the server or the other client. </p>

 ---